CITE-FM: Radio-Cité (1977–1990)

 CITE-FM aired a beautiful music format as Radio-Cité.
 It played instrumental cover versions of popular songs, along with some French and English middle of the road (MOR) vocals.
-Over time, to attract younger listeners, the number of vocals was increased while the instrumental music was scaled back.
+Over time, to attract younger listeners, the number of vocals increased while the instrumental music was scaled back.

-Rock-Détente (1990-2011)
+Rock-Détente (1990–2011)

 In 1990, CITE-FM completed its move from instrumental to vocal music, switching to a soft adult contemporary format.
 "Radio-Cité" was renamed Cité Rock-Détente.
 Telemedia's radio stations in Quebec and the Maritimes were purchased in 2002 by Astral Media.
 CITE-FM became the sister station of Astral's CKMF-FM.
 Because of federal competition laws, Astral Media was not permitted to keep 730 CKAC.
 Following the transaction, CITE-FM left the CKAC building that was on the corner of Sainte-Catherine Street and Peel Street, relocating to CKMF's building at the corner of René Lévesque Boulevard and Papineau Avenue.

 In 2004, Astral revamped the Rock Détente network with a new logo.
 This resulted in Cité Rock-Détente being renamed as simply "107,3 RockDétente."
 The station no longer uses its call letters on the air, except when required by CRTC regulations.

-Rouge FM (2011-present)
+Rouge FM (2011–present)

 On August 18, 2011, at 4:00 p.m.
 EDT, the station ended its 21-year run with the "RockDétente" branding.
 All "RockDétente" stations, including CITE, were rebranded as Rouge FM.

 The last song under "RockDétente" was "Pour que tu m'aimes encore" by Celine Dion, followed by a tribute to RockDétente's 23-year history.
 The first song under "Rouge" was "I Gotta Feeling" by Black Eyed Peas.